 Click on the collapsible box to learn the answer to these frequently asked questions!

-What materials are held at the School of Theology Archives?
+What materials the School of Theology Archives hold?

 The Boston University School of Theology Archives collects the records of the New England Conference of the United Methodist Church and the School of Theology Archives.
 Collections relating to the New England Conference include church historical files, church and conference agency records.
 The School of Theology Archives’ collections consist of school publications, organizations, professional associations and office records.
 Records are available in a variety of different formats, including paper documents, photographs, audio and video cassette.

-When is the School of Theology Archives open?
+Where is the School of Theology Archives located what are the hours?